maximnl/mais/docs/coverpage.md

 # MAIS

-> An innovative (Azure) SQL framework for periodic reporting in an agile way.
+> A time series SQL framework for data/files import, documentation and reporting in a much easier and an agile way.

-- Process data you need for periodic reporting into a light weight time series format.
+- Import data from tables or files into a rigit format of time series,
-- Make data maintanance agile, and business friendly.
+- Bring documentation and data together,
-- Integrate any user raw files or transaction tables.
+- Involve reporting specialist in ETL process risk free,
-- Build periodic reports richer , more analytical and faster.
+- Pull/find information in a catalogous like way with no aditional filtering or data modeling required,
 - Apply out of the box forecasting algorithms, time intelligence procedures and other community (time series) data

 [GitHub](https://github.com/maximnl/mais/)